Project-MONAI/MONAI/docs/source/mb_specification.rst

 * **monai_version**: version of MONAI the bundle was generated on, later versions expected to work.
 * **pytorch_version**: version of Pytorch the bundle was generated on, later versions expected to work.
 * **numpy_version**: version of Numpy the bundle was generated on, later versions expected to work.
-* **optional_packages_version**: dictionary relating optional package names to their versions, these packages are not needed but are recommended to be installed with this stated minimum version.
+* **required_packages_version**: dictionary relating required package names to their versions, these packages are needed to be installed with this stated minimum version.
 * **task**: plain-language description of what the model is meant to do.
 * **description**: longer form plain-language description of what the model is, what it does, etc.
 * **authors**: state author(s) of the model.